My August Suggestion For the USTA CEO

 WE EMPOWER THE POWERLESS

 I don't want to go that far, though.
 No one is looting here, of course, because each section's Board of Directors is watching out for the good of their organization.
 Or are they?

 One section's Board member told me they never get to know the conditions when a new ED is hired because those decisions are made by the 'good old boys" or Executive Board.
 In case you forgot, that's this never-changing group of 3 or 4 distinguished servants of the greater good, mostly men, who make sure they all get their regular awards, Hall of Fame induction, and President's Box tickets to the US Open.

 So, we decided to be the first (and probably only) member of the tennis media that looks a little closer at section finances with special emphasis on Executive salaries and the overall health.

-Most of the 990 filings we inspected are from 2019 and we understand that 2020 will look a whole lot different because of COVID.
+Most of the 990 filings we inspected are from 2019 (except, unfortunately, from Midwest) and we understand that 2020 will look a whole lot different because of COVID.
 However, as soon as all 2020 forms 990 have come in, we'll update that list and see how each section had come through the pandemic.
 Did they cut Executive salaries?
 Did they trim down or reach into the reserves?
 It'll be interesting to compare all this.

 Profit or Loss?
 We understand that nonprofits are not required to make a profit.
 So we decided to not put too much emphasis on losses but still point them out here.